Roots and Radishes

 Instructions

-3. In a small pot, combine coconut oil and maple syrup and heat over low-medium heat, stirring until completely liquid and combined.
-Remove from heat and add almond extract.
-Stir once more.
+3. Melt coconut oil and maple.
+In a small pot, combine coconut oil and maple syrup and heat over low-medium heat, stirring until completely liquid and combined.
+Remove from heat and stir in almond extract.

-5. Spread granola evenly across the prepared baking sheet.
-Bake at 300 degrees for 35 minutes.
+5. Bake.
+Spread granola evenly across the prepared baking sheet.
+Bake at 300 degrees for 35 minutes, stirring very gently halfway through.

-6. Once granola is slightly browned and the oats feel crisped up, remove from oven and allow to cool for 15 minutes.
+6. Cool.
+Once granola is slightly browned and the oats feel crisped up, remove from oven and allow to cool for 15 minutes.
 Break into pieces and transfer to a bowl.
-Mix in sliced almonds (if you haven't already) and dried cranberries.
-Stir everything together, and voila!

 Notes